 Some of you might have noticed that in my last guest post by Musa Publishing, I included the following:

-“Please note that I haven’t researched Musa Publishing (they’re not open for submissions in my genre), so this guest post should not be taken as my endorsement of them as a publisher.
+“Please note that I haven’t researched Musa Publishing (they’re not open for submissions in my genre), so Susan’s background and mention of them should not be taken as my endorsement of them as a publisher.
 We all have to do our due diligence research specific to our publishing goals.”

 That disclaimer-type statement isn’t a negative mark against Musa.
 Even if I had fully researched Musa Publishing and read through their contract and royalty information and loved what I saw, I probably still would have posted some type of disclaimer.